Remuneration and Nomination Committee Charter (updated 23 August 2023)

 The Committee will aim to comprise not less than 3 members, a majority of whom are independent directors.

-The Board will appoint the chairman of the Committee.
-The aim is that the chairman is independent and must not be the chairman of the Board.
-The chairman will be involved in selection of Committee members and oversee planning and conduct of Committee meetings and presentations to the Board from the Committee.
+The Board will appoint the Chair of the Committee.
+The aim is that the Chair is independent and must not be the Chair of the Board.
+The Chair will be involved in selection of Committee members and oversee planning and conduct of Committee meetings and presentations to the Board from the Committee.

 The Committee may form sub-committees to be responsible for and make recommendations to the Committee or to the Board.